concourse/docker-image-resource/README.md

 * `build`: *Optional.* The path of a directory containing a `Dockerfile` to build.

+* `load`: *Optional.* The path of a directory containing an image that was fetched using this same resource with `save: true`.

 * `dockerfile`: *Optional.* The path of the `Dockerfile` in the directory if it's not at the root of the directory.